pacificpelican/web-component-boilerplate/readme.md

 - Clone the Git repo: `git clone <repo-url>`

 ## usage
-- Use the code as a scaffold for creating a new site
+- Use the code as a scaffold for creating a new site (for example edit app.js or create a new component to import into index.js)
-- Make sure to upload the index.html, /src directory, and web_modules directory to your live site when you deploy
+- Make sure to upload the index.html, /src directory, /static directory, and the /web_modules directory to your live site when you deploy
-- By convention, non-code assets like images can be stored in the /static directory
+- By convention, non-code assets like images can be stored in the /static directory and referenced directly

 ## demo-app
 - A demo app will probably eventually be created for the project web site.